Diffusion Models for Constrained Domains: Conformational modelling of polypeptide backbones under end point constraints

 In many data-scarce practical settings such as antibody or enzyme design, it is often unnecessary or even undesirable to model the structure of an entire protein, as researchers are primarily interested in specific functional sites with distinct biochemical properties.
 However, generating conformational ensembles for such substructural elements necessitates positional constraints on their endpoints to ensure that they can be accommodated by the remaining scaffold.
 While it is conceivable that a diffusion model could derive such constraints from limited experimental data, we argue that it is much more efficient and precise to encode them explicitly.

-For this purpose, we adopt the distance constraint formulation from \citet{han2006inverse} and interpret the backbone as a spatial chain with $N$ spherical joints and fixed-length links (see \cref{fig:cyclic_peptide} for an illustration).
-After selecting an arbitrary anchor point, the geometry of the polypeptide chain is fully specified by \begin{enumerate*}[label=(\alph*)] \item the set of link lengths $\mathbf{\ell}=\{\ell_j\}_{j=1}^{N}$, \item the set of vectors $\mathbf{r}=\{r(1,j)\}_{j=2}^{N}$ between the anchor point and each atom in the chain, \item the set of dihedral angles\end{enumerate*}
+For this purpose, we adopt the distance constraint formulation from \citet{han2006inverse} and interpret the backbone as a spatial chain with $N$ spherical joints and fixed-length links (see~\Cref{fig:cyclic_peptide} for an illustration).
+After selecting a suitable anchor point, the geometry of the polypeptide chain is fully specified by \begin{enumerate*}[label=(\alph*)] \item the set of link lengths $\mathbf{\ell}=\{\ell_j\}_{j=1}^{N}$, \item the set of vectors $\mathbf{r}=\{r(1,j)\}_{j=2}^{N}$ between the anchor point and each atom in the chain, and \item the set of dihedral angles\end{enumerate*}